l3gacyb3ta/ll-links/README.md

 # LL

 A minimal link shortener powered by Next.js and Vercel.
-Here is Raleigh's vercel deploy!
 ## Structure of a route:

 ```